 Protection of Cultural Resources

 Is there a local cultural resource on the property that will be protected by this project?
-Examples include remnants of prior settlements or burial sites of enslaved or indigenous people, former segregated schoolhouses, or sites of early racial integration.
+Examples include remnants of prior settlements or burial sites of enslaved or indigenous people, former segregated schoolhouses, sites of early racial integration, historic roadbed or railbed systems, etc.

 Maximum 10 points.